 I recommend Manfrotto - originally Bogen in US markets - for choice, stability, and quality . . . and no, I’m not paid to make such a suggestion!

-photography equipment store and search for 'Tripods'.
+an online photography equipment store and search for 'Tripods'.
 Better still, visit your local camera store.

 They're not just for sport and wildlife photographers as I use mine for nature close-ups too.
 Anyway, the longer your lens, the more likely you'll get camera shake with or without an IS/VR/OS lens, so the added stability of a monopod is not to be ignored.
 However, a monopod is not recommended for long exposures.

 I don’t recommend the micro-drive card types as they have moving parts, and you know what happens to computer hard drives eventually!